 We are pleased to have a number of partnerships in the St. Louis region that make We Stories selections available to the public.
-The St. Louis County Library system and The Kirkwood Public Library carry We Stories curricular books as well as fun, educational discussion kits.
-Novel Neighbor, a bookstore in Webster Groves, also maintains active We Stories titles and has many, many diverse titles available for purchase.
+We are also fortunate that it is SO much easier to access a wide range of amazing diverse books in St. Louis just a few years later thanks to these same partners.The St. Louis County Library system and The Kirkwood Public Library carry We Stories curricular books as well as fun, educational discussion kits.
+Novel Neighbor, a bookstore in Webster Groves, and EyeSeeMe, an African American children's bookstore in University City, have many, many diverse titles available for purchase.

 Does the program exclusively address anti-black bias and African American history?

-No. Yet given the stark black/white racial disparities that our region faces, our curriculum is heavily weighted in dismantling anti-black bias and addressing the particular history of slavery, segregation and modern-day discrimination against African Americans.
+No. Yet given the stark Black/White racial disparities that our region faces, our curriculum is heavily weighted in dismantling anti-black bias and addressing the particular history of slavery, segregation and modern-day discrimination against African Americans.
 These are important parts of American history and St. Louis history.
 Our core curriculum includes stories of other racial and ethnic groups as well.
 We know that no single book or program can represent the richness of American experiences.
 It is our intention to select titles that open doors to further engagement and deeper exploration of race and racism in all its permutations and complexity.
 We think of our work as creating entry points for families to join a lifelong journey of discovering what it means to be part of a multiracial, multicultural 21st century city.
 We know we have blind spots ourselves and look forward to continuing to learn along with our participating families.